imagment/Silver-Cplusplus/structure.md

 silver.wait(1000); // Delay for 1 second to observe the change silver.revive(player);
 ```
-This code removes the player from the workspace and brings it back after 1 second. <br>
+This code removes the player from the workspace and brings it back after 1 second.
 During this second, the object is saved on a map called `killedSprites`. <br>
 like `workspace`, their key is the id of the object.

 ## Sprites